hyphenPaul/foodtruck/README.md

 ### Full List

-To see a full list of foodtruck locations navigate to http://localhost:4000/api/locations.
+To see a complete list of foodtruck locations, navigate to http://localhost:4000/api/locations.

 ### Filtered List

-To filter locations add any location key and value as a query param.
+To filter locations, add any location key and value as a query param.
 You can find a specific applicant here: http://localhost:4000/api/locations?applicant=Halal%20Cart,%20LLC, or how about all of the suspended results here: http://localhost:4000/api/locations?status=SUSPEND.

 ### Sort By Location